 Inside the Beltway, politicians are fond of using roller coasters as an analogy for everything from the state of the economy to the fate of candidates' campaigns.
 Just outside the Beltway in Mitchellville, Maryland, Six Flags America offers some real roller coasters to help beleaguered citizens escape the Washington doublespeak.

 And what great coasters!
-Superman: Ride of Steel is a new class of thrill called a hypercoaster that is 205 feet tall with a 200-foot drop.
-And it moves at 73 mph.
+Superman: Ride of Steel, a hypercoaster that is 205 feet tall with a 200-foot drop, hits a top speed of 73 mph.
 You have to be tough to ride this one.
 It's 2.5 minutes of pure adrenaline rush.
 Curiously, the park's sleek, smooth flying coaster, which places riders in a superhero-like flying position, is called Batwing and is themed to Superman's non-flying buddy, Batman.
-But Batwing is temporarily closed as of this date (June 19, 2019).

-One the Caped Crusader's archenemies have their own Six Flags America thrill machines.
+One of the Caped Crusader's archenemies has his own Six Flags America thrill machine.
 The Joker's Jinx is a magnetically launched coaster that accelerates riders from 0 to 60 mph in a straight shoot out of the station.
 Resembling a bowl of spaghetti, the demented track layout sends riders flip-flopping more than a congressman's policy position.
 After the wild launch, The Joker's Jinx feels muted as it meanders through its tangle of a track.

-Amid all of these high-tech coasters, the transplanted, circa-1917 The Wild One, an out and back wood coaster, more than holds its own.
-It is a nostalgic delight that remains surprisingly potent.
+Amid all of these high-tech coasters, the transplanted, circa-1917 The Wild One, an out-and-back wooden coaster, more than holds its own.
+One of the oldest, still-operating coasters in the country, it is a nostalgic delight that remains surprisingly potent.
 However, the park's modern-day wood coaster, Roar, is surprisingly tame.
 With highly banked turns and hardly a straight line in its 3,200 feet of track, the ride is more about lateral (side-to-side) Gs than out-of-your-seat airtime.
-(Roar was temporarily closed in July 2017; but it is back as of this date: June 19, 2019.)

 More Fun Rides